 All to often clients go to their provider for a perceived medical condition and have very little time to actually talk to their provider about the diagnosis, prescribed medications or the treatment plan he or she is instructed to follow.
 Patients are therefore left without the proper tools to make educated decisions concerning their personal health and the level of quality care they should be demanding.
 UHIP works to fill that void.

-UHIP, through our contracted medical primary care partners "Community Health Outreach Program" (CHOP),, provides an aray of outreach medical services at adult living centers, designated community centers, houses of worship, and behavioral day treatment programs.
+UHIP, through its medical primary care partners "Community Health Outreach Program" (CHOP), provides an aray of outreach medical services at adult living centers, designated community centers, houses of worship, and behavioral day treatment programs.

 WHAT DOES THAT ENTAIL?

 By sending a mobile medical outreach team of experts to visit your facility on a regular basis, CHOP provides early on-site treatment intervention of controllable and curable diseases like: diabetes, cholesterol, high blood pressure, and cancer screenings.
 This allows our program to reach and serve populations from unnecessary disease and illness, and save the system unnecessary and costly hospital visits.
-Many of the individuals we serve may not have access to a medical provider and this type of quality care without our assistance.
+Many of the individuals served may not have access to a medical provider and this type of quality care without this type of assistance.

 HOW DOES THAT WORK?